For many travelers, Bangkok is their gateway to Thailand.

 We've put together a Bangkok city guide to help ease your arrival and let you know what to expect.

 Getting There and Away

-Bangkok's main airport and hub to the world is Suvarnabhumi Airport (BKK).
-It is located in the Eastern part of the city with easy access to central Bangkok.
+Bangkok's main airport and hub is Suvarnabhumi Airport (BKK) in the city's eastern part, offering easy access to central Bangkok.